 Sleeping bags, stuffies, and s’mores.
 Check!
 For our family vacations, not much beats heading outdoors to sleep under the stars.
 More than just an escape to nature, camping offers a wide range of outdoor activities, provides a digital detox, develops life skills, and is affordable — a perfect opportunity for families to escape from everyday stresses and spend quality time together.

-This summer, pick a destination, plug it in a navigation app, and hit the road for a family adventure to remember.
+This summer, pick a destination, plug it into your navigation app, and hit the road for a family adventure to remember.

 Busy campgrounds mean reserve early

 Despite the fact that we’re still wearing wool socks and building snowmen in the parks, now is the time to be thinking ahead and booking summer vacations.
 While planning in June for a July camping trip may have been possible pre-pandemic, camping has experienced a huge boom in popularity, and snagging a last-minute site is about as hard as getting a great family photo on the first try.

 COVID-19 proved a determining factor behind the influx of campers during past few seasons season.
 According to Kampgrounds of America (KOA) Monthly Research Report in December 2022, 52% of respondents indicate that spending time outside will be even more important in 2023.

 “Camping is more than a way to travel; it allows us to unwind and reconnect,” said Whitney Scott, chief marketing officer of KOA.
 “We know there is more urgency around getting outdoors and reaping nature’s benefits.”

 From rugged mountaintops to grassy valleys and coastal beaches, Canada’s camping spots exemplify diverse and beautiful landscapes.
 Whether you’re a first-time camper looking for an easy glamping experience, or a seasoned canoe-camper wanting to introduce the kids to the wonders of the wild, there’s a location waiting for you.